Izabela88/brainstorm-quiz/README.md

 - ### DESIGN

-  This is a game is displayed in the terminal so the design options are very limited.
-However, I used an external library that allowed me to add colors and emojis.
+  This game is displayed in the terminal, so the design options are minimal.
+However, I used an external library to add colours and emojis.
 Thanks to this, the game is legible and more player-friendly.

   - #### COLOR SCHEME